Tax Audit Time Frame

 While IRS tax auditors are trained to be efficient, they’re also well trained to be comprehensive and thorough – and depending, to a large extent, on the structure and complexity of the individual or company’s tax situation, the IRS audit process usually takes more time than you may estimate as a taxpayer.

-In a majority of cases, the IRS would wrap up their tax audit within one year.
+In most cases, the IRS would wrap up their tax audit within one year.
 Even though the agency has up to three years to audit a tax return, the IRS prefers to conclude audits before the expiration of the statute of limitations.

-In fact, according to the IRS training guide, IRS agents have to “strictly adhere to” the relevant guideline to close tax audits within a period of 26 months after the date of filing or due date of the return, whichever is later.
+In fact, according to the IRS training guide, IRS agents must “strictly adhere to” the relevant guideline to close tax audits within a period of 26 months after the date of filing or due date of the return, whichever is later.

 In fewer cases where tax fraud or misreporting is involved, the agency does not have to comply with the statute of limitations.
 So, if there is a huge amount of unreported income, then the statute of limitations is 6 years.
 However, the IRS seldom goes into a tax audit assuming this extended statute of six years.